 Once the outline of the structural opening, together with its lintel or arch, is visible, all the masonry within the outline can be removed, leaving a square opening to take the fire or stove of your choice.

-Before you can begin using the fireplace, however, there are a few essential checks to undertake.
+Before you can begin using the fireplace there are a few essential checks to undertake.
+These include:

 - Damaged arches or lintels will need repairing and the chimney must be sound and clear of any obstructions.